Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 This has two methods

-- `.mossyWall(String)`{: .language-javascript }: Accepts a string, sets the block this block will convert to when 'mossed', Defaults to cobblestone walls
+- `.mossyWall(String)`{: .language-kube }: Accepts a string, sets the block this block will convert to when 'mossed', Defaults to cobblestone walls
     - **Note**: The provided block *must* be a wall block
-- `.mossyConversion(callback)`{: .language-javascript }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block
+- `.mossyConversion(callback)`{: .language-kube }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block
     - Defaults to `(container, needsWater) -> (!needsWater || ☕FluidHelpers.isSame(container.minecraftLevel.getFluidState(container.pos), ☕Fluids.WATER))`

 ##### Example